jonkwiatkowski/Web-Design-Challenge/README.md

   * Uses a Bootstrap grid for the visualizations.

-    * The grid must be two visualizations across medium and large screens, and it must be one visualization across on extra-small or small screens.

 * A ["Data" page](#data-page) that displays a responsive table containing the data used in the visualizations.

   * The table must be a Bootstrap table component.